 After dinner we even stopped by Café Du Monde for beignets and coffee.
 If you’re going to go anywhere for beignets in New Orleans, go to Café Du Monde.
 You won’t regret it, I promise!

 The next day was shopping day!
 New Orleans has some great little boutiques and flea markets up and down the streets, so it was easy to lose track of time.
 I got some great Mardi Gras masks and beads for my friends back home, for some great prices!
 Also, I picked up some beignet mix, too, so I can have New Orleans cooking at home whenever I miss my favorite city.
-For lunch we headed over to Little Dizzie’s chicken which is, hands down, the best fried chicken I’ve ever had.
+For lunch we headed over to Treme to Little Dizzie’s chicken which is, hands down, the best fried chicken I’ve ever had.
 That night we did a ghost tour through the city, which was creepy, but fun!

 Finally, the weekend came to an end.
 Our final meal was brunch at Brennan’s.
 Pricey, but delicious.
 I was so sad to leave, but I had a great time.
 Definitely the best birthday ever!